 You may earn credit for a course which is graded on a pass/no credit basis.
+The P grade denotes a level of accomplishment of "C" or higher.
 You may apply a maximum of 24 credits of "pass" grades toward a degree.